-Strategies, Methods, and Timeline
+Engagement Implementation Strategies, Methods, and Timeline

-The Strategies, Methods, and Timeline element describes the high-level objectives for engagement with communities, labor, and other stakeholders, as well as methods (how) and timelines (when) for engaging with stakeholders, and may be presented in a manner that fits the applicant's project (e.g., Gantt charts, tables, or more descriptive matrices).
-Applicants must describe how these strategies, methods, and timelines will support the incorporation of input from community stakeholders impacted by the project in a way that can impact project decisions, characteristics, or site selection.
+The Engagement Implementation Strategies, Methods, and Timeline element is an engagement plan that describes the objectives for engagement with communities, labor, and other stakeholders, as well as methods (how) and timelines (when) for engaging with stakeholders.
+This element may be presented in a manner that fits the applicant's project, e.g., Gantt charts, tables, or more descriptive matrices.
+Applicants should demonstrate how engagement will explicitly address topics related to changes in air pollution, water pollution and use, other waste streams, and quality job retention or creation.

-Applicants should describe the specific methods they will use for engagement (e.g., listening sessions, town halls, open houses, mediated discussions).
+Applicants should describe the specific methods they will use for engagement, e.g., listening sessions, town halls, open houses, mediated discussions.
 Methods should be matched to both project phases and goals (setting engagement goals is described below).
 For projects impacting multiple communities, applicants are encouraged to select methods that reflect the different characteristics or needs of each community.
+For example, during the project development phase, the team may set engagement goals of eliciting project design feedback from frontline communities and local labor unions relevant to project.
+The corresponding method could be to hold listening sessions at local community centers and at labor union meetings in every impacted community.

-Applicants should specifically describe how these methods will be extended to include traditionally excluded stakeholder groups (e.g., disadvantaged communities, frontline/fenceline communities, labor unions, and tribes).
-Workforce and Community Agreements can be one way to provide an avenue to meaningfully include traditionally excluded stakeholders and provide real benefits; applicants can reference the Workforce and Community Agreements section below as applicable.
+Applicants should specifically describe how these methods will be extended to include traditionally excluded stakeholder groups (e.g., disadvantaged communities, frontline/fence line communities, labor unions, and tribes).
+Workforce and Community Agreements can be one way to provide an avenue to meaningfully include traditionally excluded stakeholders and provide real benefits; applicants can reference the Two-way Engagement Statement below as applicable.
 Applicants are encouraged to describe how they will ensure that stakeholders and communities will not be unduly burdened by demands for engagement.
 This can involve talking to people about how they would like to be engaged (e.g., mediums, locations, and timing) to design engagement that is less burdensome.
 Finally, these engagement methods should be designed and advanced with consideration to a larger process leading to partnership with communities, including through recognized representatives or intermediaries.